 GoldGuard is licensed with Dubai Airport Free Zone (DAFZ) to trade jewelry, namely gold.
 Established in 1996, within the boundaries of Dubai International Airport, DAFZ is one of the fastest growing Free Zones in the region.

-While GoldGuard has a license to operate in Dubai, all gold is safeguarded by logistics and transportation experts from our gold suppliers/storage providers.
+While GoldGuard has a license to operate in Dubai, the gold we buy are safeguarded by logistics and transportation experts from our gold suppliers/storage providers.
 Our gold suppliers and storage providers are located in Dubai and Singapore.

 All accounts at GoldGuard are asset-backed, audited by PwC, and insured against theft and damage.

 Giving Back to the Community

 Giving back to the community and setting a good example for others is central to how we do business.
 We seek to contribute to social and economic progress both globally and locally.

 With that in mind, we created the OneGram Foundation (OGF).
 OGF will take 2.5% of the total transaction fees that OneGram products generate and donate it to local and international charities.